 So what’s next for the East West School of Planetary Herbology?

-A completely new website will be up and running before the end of this year; a clinical manual is in the works for our students; downloadable online lessons will be available in the near future; and more webinars, personal videos and more is to come.
+A completely new website will be up and running before the end of this year; a clinical manual is in the works for our students; online lessons will be available in the near future; and more webinars, personal videos and more is to come.
 I must give thanks to the incredible team who helped generate this new course: of course Michael Tierra for his research and deep herbal knowledge; Anne de Courtenay for her unflagging editing and formatting genius (she’s the one who gave birth!); Pamela Shaw, Holly Hutton and Kristi Shapla for their creative re-writing of the lesson tests; Frances Buran for her incredible indexing and proofing skills; and of course all of you who have studied the lessons over the last almost four decades for your comments and input.
 Together we keep making our course and school better and better!
-Interested in the new course?
-Click here!